-- If you are trying to open a password-protected document created with MindView Business Edition, you will need to enter the password before proceeding. - If you open a document created with MindView Business Edition in the standard version of MindView, any data relating to MindView Business Edition features which are not supported in the standard version (such as task data or calculation values) will not be visible.
+- If you open a document created with MindView Business Edition in the standard version of MindView, any data relating to MindView Business Edition features which are not supported in the standard version (such as task data or calculation values) will not be visible.
 If you then save the file in the standard version of MindView, this data will be lost.
 If the file has been password-protected in MindView Business Edition, this password will also be removed when saving the file in the standard version. - MindView also lets you open MindManager® files (with extension .mmap) from version X5 onwards.